 The purpose of an email is to get the recipient to do something.
 This aspect of email makes call-to-action the most important part of your email.
 It takes your audience to the next level and any loopholes in its visibility, will severely affect your conversion rates.
 The following example from Trello’s email campaign puts forward a strong case for using contrasting colors in CTA with value-drive messages.

+One of the most important email marketing elements is the text of the email.
 This is your chance to place your message in front of the audience and convince them about your value offer.
 The message has to be focused and concise.
 E-mails with maximum 20 lines of text and 3 or lesser images tend to receive more engagement and click-through-rates.
 However, the number of images that you should insert also depends on the industry type, as fashion, e-Commerce, travel related websites would require more images.
 Here is an example of an email newsletter from “Taste Good” that has the right mix of images and text to garner interest and calls-to-action placed at appropriate places to maximize click-throughs.

 04. The Footer

 In most of the cases, email footer is considered towards the end of the newsletter design phase.
 However, it plays the most important role in the overall email design as it talks about several things such as email signature including your company’s name, contact info, etc. important for your business.
 This is where most of the information about your brand will be given for your subscribers and email preferences that they might want to set up.
-Let’s talk about the essential elements of the footer and how to organize all the information.
+Now, let’s talk about the essential elements of the footer and how to organize all the information.

 Most of the ESPs will require you to include some mandatory information in your email newsletters, but footer is actually more than this.
 Here are some common footer elements: